odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

 From this, we can see the optimal policy: in the first stage, use 150 MWh of thermal generation and 0 MWh of hydro generation.
-In the second stage, use 100 MWh of thermal and 50 Wh of hydro.
+In the second stage, use 100 MWh of thermal and 50 MWh of hydro.
 In the third and final stage, use 0 MWh of thermal and 150 MWh of  hydro.

 This concludes our first very simple tutorial for `Kokako.jl`.
-In the next tutorial, [Basics II: adding uncertainty](@ref), we will extend this problem by adding uncertainty.
+In the next tutorial, [Basic II: adding uncertainty](@ref), we will extend this problem by adding uncertainty.